Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/country-ambassadors/essay.md

 Strong ambassadors are likely to have some combination of:

 - trusted standing in local SignWriting or Deaf education communities
+- familiarity with SignWriting use, Deaf education, or local signing-community contexts
 - strong communication skills
 - familiarity with universities, schools, or institutional networks
 - ability to work across language and cultural boundaries